srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 leap, with only rational justification (no empirical evidence).
 There are some assumptions here, rather than truisms or established facts.
     - *True, the modification of the lineup protocol is significant, but I would not call it a leap, rather a logical next step for working with the protocol in a different situation.
 We have tried to make a better job of explicitly listing the assumptions:*
-    - *Does it matter for an individual's decision, whether there is one target or two targets? -- yes it will.
-The theory behind it has its roots in cognition theory: When two targets compete with each other, the dominant one masks the other.
+    - *Having two rather than just one target in the lineup matters for an individual's decision: The theory behind it has its roots in cognition theory: When two targets compete with each other, the dominant one masks the other.
 As soon as one target is identified, the search usually stops (validated by the fact that in only 0.6% of the evaluations both targets were identified).
 When the second target is removed, the first target will attract more decisions.*
 <!--    - *Other assumptions: in the evaluation, we first checked the significance of each two-target lineup by using simulation-based inference.
 That doesn't seem particularly problematic - and we don't talk about this in the paper anyways.*-->
-    - *For the model comparing the two targets we are using only those instances, in which at least one of the targets was successfully identified.
+    - *From a statistical persepctive, for the model comparing the two targets we are using only those instances, in which at least one of the targets was successfully identified.
 This means we have fewer data for more difficult decisions.
 However, the different sample sizes are not affecting the parameter estimates, but only show up in their standard errors.
 The differences are too small to have practical effects (sd(Plain) = 0.1179, sd(Color+Shape+Ellipse) = 0.1310).*
 - Reference Fig 2 in the text.
     - *Fixed*
 - "Prediction" vs. "error", "line" vs. "trend"
-    - *Dangit, I missed a line vs. trend!!!*
+    - *Fixed*
     - *I think I've fixed this, for the most part.
 Some LaTeX tables may still need help.*
+    HH: Susan, could you check  on this?
 - Figure 6 (f) should be "shape + color + ellipse"?
     - *Fixed*
 - Fig 7a should be Fig 7b? (page 16, line 41)
+*Fig 7a shows the color paletter, Fig 7b shows the shapes - we think that all references and descriptions reflect this now.*
 - Top of pg 19 - unclear use of "plot" vs. "lineup".
 Need a clear example of a lineup.
 Is Figure 6 a lineup?
     - *Figure 6 contains 10 separate lineups.
-That needs an additional sentence of clarification in the paper.*
+We have added a sentence of clarification in the paper.*
 - Confusion about the null hypothesis in Sec 3.2.
 Are we comparing trend vs. cluster or trend + cues vs. trend - cues or cluster + cues vs. cluster - cues?
     - *section 3.2 discusses effects on accuracy (as defined as identification of at least one of the targets in a lineup evaluation), section 3.3 discusses the balance between targets (given at least one target was identified).
 We have expanded the discussion of the modelling results in the paper to clarify this, and added a lot of extra discussion in a supplement.*